 You’ve heard the term “square peg in a round hole”, right?
-That’s not something you want to deal with.
+That’s not something you want.
 People are different.
 They have different personalities, different experiences, and different ways to approach problems.
 People are different shaped pegs.

 There’s not necessarily a “correct” or “best” way to approach all problems.
-What might be more efficient for one person is painful drudgery to another, but both are able to get their projects done on time, and in proper order.
-When you lock yourself into a ridgid workflow where everyone has to follow the same process and you add in endless details to try and perfectly project a project’s stages, you are eliminating the ability for people with different personalities to approach problems in different, creative ways.
-You are trying to make all your differently shaped pegs fit through the same shape hole, and that’s not going to work.
+When you lock yourself into a rigid workflow where everyone has to follow the same process and you add in endless details to try and perfectly plan a project’s stages, you are eliminating the ability for people with different personalities to approach problems in different, creative ways.
+You are trying to make different shaped pegs fit through the same shape hole, and that’s not going to work.

 Ask yourself: “Is the goal to make everyone follow a process, or is the goal to get the projects completed?”
 Try it yourself.
 You might find an ‘imperfect process’ gets more done.